acarter881/google_tts/README.md

   <p><s>This is sentence one.</s><s>This is sentence two.</s></p>
 </speak>
 ```
+5. Should I use a standard voice or a WaveNet voice?
+- I prefer to use a WaveNet voice.
+You can read about the differences [here](https://cloud.google.com/text-to-speech/docs/wavenet).
-5. Can I get a custom voice?
+6. Can I get a custom voice?
 - Yes, there is a [Custom Voice program](https://cloud.google.com/text-to-speech/custom-voice/docs) (beta)

 ## Sample Output